ashwnacharya/ashwnacharya.github.io/_posts/2024-01-06-senior-engg-expecations.markdown

 In fact, I firmly believe that a senior engineer's role should carry fundamental expectations of statesmanship: mentorship, collaboration, negotiation, creating win-win situations, and the exercise of influence without authority.
 These attributes should be assessed both in the hiring process and when considering engineers for senior+ positions.

 ## How do companies get this wrong?
 It's not uncommon for companies to tolerate Senior Engineers with less-than-ideal "soft skills" solely because of their "technical prowess".
 I hate the idea when a senior engineer role allows people to stay in their comfort zone, not have interactions with other teams and stakeholders.
 A senior role is not for those averse to engaging with people.

-It is sad to see a lot of companies make this [wordcel vs shape rotator distinction](https://www.vice.com/en/article/pkpqzb/ok-wtf-are-wordcels-and-shape-rotators) as if it were an immutable law of nature.I think this is a big mistake.
+It is sad to see a lot of companies make this [wordcel vs shape rotator distinction](https://www.vice.com/en/article/pkpqzb/ok-wtf-are-wordcels-and-shape-rotators) as if it were an immutable law of nature.
 A senior engineer should not be a recluse: they are not someone you summon only when faced with a highly technical problem that requires immediate attention.

 ## What happens if you don't have this expectation?